Guest Wing

 Aboutus

-Initially, this Wing was used as residence by the Viceroys and their families.
+Initially, this wing was used as residence by the Viceroys and their families.
 However, once C. Rajagopalachari took charge as the first Indian Governor-General he found the Viceroy’s Suite was too extravagant for his taste and liking and he decided to move to the modest, north western part of the building.
-The tradition was followed by all Presidents and the North West Wing became the Family Wing of Rashtrapati Bhavan.
+The tradition was followed by all Presidents and the North West Wing became the family wing of Rashtrapati Bhavan.
 Since then, the Dwarka and Nalanda Suites became Suites reserved for various Visiting Heads of States and their consorts respectively.

 The main suites of the Guest Wing have high paneling in Burma Teak, European chandeliers and exquisite Kashmiri carpets.
 Lutyens designed the furniture himself to suit the temper of the building.
 The antique furniture that was chosen in England could not be used for the building as the soft wood could not stand the Indian climate, hence the furniture for the Viceroy's House was made from teak.
 Only the chandeliers came from Europe.